haka-security/haka/doc/tool_suite_haka.rst

 .. program:: haka

 ``haka`` is the main program of the suite.
-It allows to capture packet using either pcap or nfqueue and to filter/alter them according to the specified lua policy file.
+It allows to capture packets using either pcap or nfqueue and to filter/alter them according to the specified lua policy file.

 Options
 -------